thisisjoonlim/dsdocs/docs/readings/papers/iv.md

 ### Note
 {: .no_toc }

-Angrist et al. introduced the concept of *Local Average Treatment Effect (LATE)* for Instrumental Variables (IV) [2], where the treatment effect for the subset of the sample that takes the treatment if and only if they were assigned to the treatment.
+Angrist et al. introduced the concept of *Local Average Treatment Effect (LATE)* for Instrumental Variables (IV) [2][3], where the treatment effect for the subset of the sample that takes the treatment if and only if they were assigned to the treatment.
 In an ideal experiment, all subjects assigned to treatment are treated, while those that are assigned to control will remain untreated.
 In reality, however, the compliance rate is often imperfect, which prevents researchers from identifying the ATE.
 In such cases, estimating the LATE becomes the more feasible option.

 1. *Angrist, J. D., & Keueger, A. B. (1991).
 [Does compulsory school attendance affect schooling and earnings?](https://www.nber.org/papers/w3572.pdf).
 The Quarterly Journal of Economics, 106(4), 979-1014.*
-{: .fs-1 }
 2. *Angrist, J. D., & Imbens, G. W. (1995).
 [Two-stage least squares estimation of average causal effects in models with variable treatment intensity](https://scholar.harvard.edu/imbens/files/wo-stage_least_squares_estimation_of_average_causal_effects_in_models_with_variable_treatment_intensity.pdf).
 Journal of the American statistical Association, 90(430), 431-442.*
+3. *Angrist, J. D., & Imbens, G. W. (1995).
+[Identification and estimation of local average treatment effects](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.3055&rep=rep1&type=pdf) (No. t0118).
+National Bureau of Economic Research.*
 {: .fs-1 }

 ---